ccoenraets/salesforce1-app-tutorial/create-global-action.md

 layout: module
 title: Module 8&#58; Creating a Global Action
 ---
-Global actions provide quick access to common tasks.
-In this module, you create a global action that allows the user to create a new expense without having to navigate a complex menu structure.
+Global actions provide another way to quickly access common tasks.
+In this module, you create a global action that allows the user to create a new expense without having to navigate through the menu.

 ## Step 1: Create the Global Action